<em>Hedychium</em>: planting, growing and caring for

 Hedychium yunnanense - Ginger Lily

-This Hedychium bears (rather short) clusters composed of pale yellow, almost white flowers with a truly light, airy appearance, due to the fineness of the petals.
+This Hedychium bears (fairly short) clusters composed of pale yellow, almost white flowers, with a very light, airy appearance due to the fineness of the petals.
 It is a very elegant flowering.

 • Flowering time October, November